lobbytrewj/CS2SkinTracker/README.md

 ✅ PostgreSQL database schema for items and price history.

-✅ Basic web interface to browse skins and view historical price charts.
+⏳ Basic web interface to browse skins and view historical price charts.

+⏳ Utilize AWS CLI to obtain data from the cloud

 Phase 2 (In Progress): ML Predictions & Portfolio Tracking